 Once pages are completed, there are ways to extend the activity and get the most out of your minibooks:

-- use the back of the pages to have students list more words that include the same sound.
+- Use the back of the pages to have students list more words that include the same sound.
 They may or may not illustrate the words

-- have students write sentences that include the words that were cut and pasted
+- Have students write sentences that include the words that were cut and pasted

 Now you might be wondering: what do we do with the unused images?